 - The termite certification contingency protects you if termites infest the home.

 If something happens that activates one of these contingencies, you do not necessarily have to walk away from the deal.
 For instance, if the home inspection reveals it needs expensive repairs, you could negotiate with the seller for a reduction in the sale price if you will make the repairs yourself.
 In the alternative, you could agree that the seller will make the repairs and you will go forward with the closing as long as the home passes another inspection.

-Another contingency you may want to consider is for a clear title search so that the seller doesn’t leave you with with a piece of property you may not really own because something else can make a claim to the property.
+Another contingency you may want to consider is a clear title search so that the seller doesn’t leave you with a piece of property you may not really own because something else can make a claim to the property.
 As you can see, contingencies provide you with a safety net should something go wrong with the purchase.
 Depending on your situation, you may want to include other contingencies.
 A thorough review of the situation by an experienced attorney could prove invaluable.